 Step 1: Select Pay Schedule

-The financial year setting is locked and will display the 18/19 FY.
-You will be required to select a pay schedule as the finalisation is undertaken on a per pay schedule basis.
+Select the financial year you want to finalise.
+And then select the pay schedule, as the finalisation is undertaken on a per pay schedule basis.

 N.B.
 If employees have been paid using multiple pay schedules throughout the financial year, you DO NOT have to complete a finalisation event for each pay schedule for that employee.
 Rather, you only need to complete the finalisation event for the pay schedule the employee is assigned to.
 For eg, an employee is assigned to the 'Monthly' pay schedule - they have also however been paid in the 'Adhoc' pay schedule throughout the year.
 As the employee's default pay schedule is 'Monthly', all the employee's YTD earnings will be reported in the 'Monthly' finalisation event.